emilioastarita/lyricfier/README.md

 # change dir
 cd lyricfier

-# take some coffee and download all the internet with npm
+# take some coffee and download all the internet with yarn
-npm install
+yarn install

 ```

 ## Run dev

 ```
-npm start
+yarn start
 ```